Darisishe/AltPkgParser/README.md

 `"newer_in_sisyphus"` - contains packages for each architecture (that sisyphus supports).
 Each package is described by it's name and `rpm`-versions in both branches.

 `"p10_exclusive"` - all packages that are only available in p10 (for each architecture that p10 supports).
-Each package is described by it's name and `rpm`-versions in p10.
+Each package is described by it's name and `rpm`-version in p10.

 `"sisyphus_exclusive"` - same as `"p10_exclusive"`